SSQ/Udacity-MLND-P1-Model-Evaluation-and-Validation/README.md

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices
 ### Files Description
-- `project description.md`: Project overview, highlights, evaluation and software requirement.
+- `project description.md`: Project overview, highlights, evaluation and software requirement. **Read Firstly **
 - `README.md`: this file.
 - `boston_housing.ipynb`: This is the main file that will be performing my work on the project.
 - `housing.csv`: The project dataset.
 I'll load this data in the notebook.